-Bento Café – located in S.W.
-Archer Road, students can pick between a rice or noodle bowl or a box which includes salad, string beans, and rice.
-They also have a sushi menu and a build your own poke bowl.
+Bento Asian Kitchen & Sushi – Now has 3 locations in Gainesville – the newest location is in the base of The Standard at Gainesville Apartments right across from the University of Florida campus.
+Ideal for a quick, fresh-to-order lunch or dinner.
+Also located on Archer Rd and one on Newberry Road.
+Students can pick between a rice or noodle bowl or a box which includes salad, string beans, and rice.
+They also have a sushi menu and build your own poke bowl.

 Grill Fresh – located in Midtown behind The Swamp, the restaurant serves farm to table bowls that are gluten free, dairy free, hormone and antibiotic free and no sugar added.
 Students can choose one of their e different bowls which vary in the number of bases (think salad, noodles, rice, and potatoes), veggies, protein, and sauce.
 Prices range from $7.95 to $9.95 for the bowls.